 CELTA is an ideal course for people applying for a teaching job abroad.
 Many highly paid teacher trainer and academic coordinator jobs in Pakistan demand a CELTA.
 Recent graduates, people changing career, and teachers who want a formal English language teaching qualification and want to pursue a higher level qualification like Delta may apply.

-Step 2: Pay the Admission Processing Fee of £25 (Non-refundable).
+Step 2: Pay the Admission Processing Fee (Non-refundable).

 Step 5: Shortlisted applicants are invited for an interview.

-Step 6: Submit a deposit of £500 within 2 weeks of receiving an offer letter.
+Step 6: Submit a deposit of £500 (accepted in pounds only) within 2 weeks of receiving an offer letter.
 (This may change for those applying closer to the course date).

-Step 7: Submit the remaining £1000 at least 4 weeks before the course start date.
+Step 7: Submit the remaining £1000 (accepted in pounds only) at least 4 weeks before the course start date.

 During the course, you will cover the following areas.
 Each input session is designed in such a way that you will receive both the required theory and practical ideas to take with you into the classroom.